Understanding interest

 Context

-Subsection 15(2) may apply when a corporation resident in Canada (CRIC) or a qualifying Canadian partnership [(QCP) is a partnership all members of which are either the CRIC or another CRIC that is related to the CRIC] makes a loan to, or is otherwise owed an amount by certain persons or partnerships.
-Where subsection 15(2) applies to an amount owing by a non-resident, the amount is deemed to have been paid as a dividend from a CRIC and will be subject to non-resident withholding tax.
+Subsection 15(2) may apply when a corporation resident in Canada (CRIC) or a partnership of which the CRIC is a member makes a loan to, or is otherwise owed an amount by, certain "connected" non-resident persons or partnerships of which such a non-resident person is a member.
+Where subsection 15(2) applies to an amount owing by a non-resident, the amount is deemed to have been paid as a dividend from a CRIC, subject to certain exceptions, and will be subject to non-resident withholding tax.

 Section 212.3 contains rules (known as the foreign affiliate dumping rules) that, among other effects, may deem certain amounts that become owing by a foreign affiliate of a CRIC to be a dividend paid by the CRIC to its non-resident parent and subject to non-resident withholding tax.